Zero carbon and climate change Our climate action

 The annual report tracks our progress against our climate change action plan.
 It shows that we're on track to achieve our goal to become a zero-carbon organisation by 2038 or earlier.

-The report looks at our direct carbon emissions for the tax year 2023/24.
-It's the fourth year of the current climate change action plan, which runs from April 2020 to the end of March 2025.
+The report looks at our direct carbon emissions for the tax year 2024/25.
+It's the fifth and final year of this climate change action plan, which ran from April 2020 to the end of March 2025.

-The next phase will be more challenging for a number of reasons.
+The next phase, from 2025 to 2030, will be more challenging for a number of reasons.
 These include the difficult national funding landscape.
 And issues retrofitting council-owned housing at scale.
 This is due to technical complexity and an industry-wide skills gap.
 We're playing our part to tackle these wider challenges.

-Our action plan is under regular scrutiny to ensure it will deliver the change we need and to keep us on track.
+Our action plan was under regular scrutiny to ensure it would deliver the change we needed and to keep us on track.
+This will also be true for the next action plan which will run from 2025 to 2030.
 We report to the committee for Environment, Climate Change and Neighbourhoods.
 Find out more about how we work.

-Figure 1: Total Council emissions vs annual budgets
+Figure 1: Council emissions vs the 5-year carbon budget

 In detail: